randered/gateway/README.md

 1. **Currency Data Collection**:
     - Collects current currency data from [Fixer.io](https://fixer.io/) and stores it in a relational database.
-    - Data is updated at predefined intervals, configurable via the application properties.
+    - Data is updated at predefined intervals (with current config - 1h ), configurable via the application properties.

 2. **Public REST APIs**:
     - Provides two public REST APIs for external services with JSON and XML content types.